 \subsection{Proof of Theorem~\ref{thm_indicator2}}

 Let $\Omega$ be a $C^1$ bounded open set of $\R^n$ (we will add more assumptions as we advance in the construction).
 We are more careful than in the previous section and we define $\phi$ in two pieces.
-However, we still arrange $\phi$ so that it is globally continuous.
+However, we still arrange $\phi$ to be be globally continuous.